braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 ### Best practices

-In addition to adhering to the following best practices recommended by Gmail, you can use their [Preview your annotations tool][5] to see what your cards look like.
+In addition to adhering to the following best practices recommended by Gmail, you can also see what you cards look like with their [Preview your annotations tool][5].

 ![An example of what your preview may look like when testing on the Gmail site.][6]

-{% alert warning %}
+{% alert important %}
 While you can use Liquid within this script, we strongly suggest that you test your messaging as much as possible to avoid an error.
 {% endalert %}

-#### Product image
+#### Images

 Gmail has seen better results with strong imagery related to the email message.
 Gmail does not recommend using a text-only design, as this space was designed to bring that visual language, vital to email marketing, to the preview.
 Don't use images with cut-off text or repeat images in multiple campaigns.

-#### Discount offer
+#### Offers

 Gmail does not suggest using sentences or phrases, such as "You Can Buy 1 Get 1 Free or Discounts on All Shorts and Shirts", as it may clip, no longer draw the eye, and compete with the subject line.
-Again, this space should only be used for your messaging to engage your customers with your email, so avoid any language around "Open this email now" or "Click here for deals".
-Do not repeat your subject line.
+This space should only be used to engage your customers with your messaging, so avoid any language similar to "Open this email now" or "Click here for deals".
+It's best to avoid repeating your subject line.

 [1]: https://developers.google.com/gmail/promotab/
 [2]: {% image_buster /assets/img/create-gmail-promo.png %}